Pound for pound, the Fujifilm X-T3 is the best mirrorless camera you can buy right now.

 Like shooting sports or wildlife?
 The X-T3’s burst mode improvements make it a contender here too.
 It can rattle off 11fps using the mechanical shutter with continuous autofocus, which was more than enough to snag shots of speeding Maseratis at Goodwood.

-Probably the biggest change from the X-T2, though, is video performance.
-The X-T3 has pretty much everything covered with the notable exception of in-built image stabilisation (IBIS), which Fujifilm has reserved for the larger X-H1.
+Despite these improvements for still photos, the biggest change from the X-T2 is probably video performance.
+The Fujifilm X-T3 has pretty much everything covered with the notable exception of in-built image stabilisation (IBIS), which Fujifilm has reserved for the larger X-H1.

 You can shoot 4K at 60fps with 10-bit colour depth, which puts it up there with the Panasonic GH5, as well as 1080p at a slo-mo 120fps.
 Because it supports the efficient H.265 compression format, the X-T3 can record that 60fps footage at 200Mbps too.
 Shoot at 30fps, at it’ll use the whole of the sensor (rather than a 1.18x crop) and go up to a very high quality 400Mbps bit-rate.